affinitydb/doc/pathSQL reference.md

 For more information about collections, see [comparisons involving collections](#comparisons-involving-collections), [value in collection](#value-in-collection) and [UPDATE ADD/SET](#update).

-*Note*: although mvStore doesn't support nested collections yet, it is possible to implement similar functionality by combining multiple PINs (or properties), e.g. by adding collection references to a collection.
+*Note*: although ChaosDB doesn't support nested collections yet, it is possible to implement similar functionality by combining multiple PINs (or properties), e.g. by adding collection references to a collection.

 ### Range
 Format: [number1, number2]